 - Create code that is easier to debug and better suited to embrace the unexpected changes in newer iterations of the product

-- Create a Prove of Concept (PoC) without worrying about implementation details like the persistence method (Core Data, Realm, or any other), how to access the backend, or even the particular views which will go into the final version of your app
+- Create a Proof of Concept (PoC) without worrying about implementation details like the persistence method (Core Data, Realm, or any other), how to access the backend, or even the particular views which will go into the final version of your app

 - Iterate from the PoC to get the MVP extending the application with different modules

-- Write applications that are more independent from the frameworks they use, allowing for an easier replacement in case of need
+- Write applications that are more independent from the frameworks they use, allowing for an easier replacement

 - Apply this knowledge to your current codebase

 - Architecture is for you too: Problems that we can find when we write mobile applications and how a good architecture can help us

 - Architectural Paradigms (MVX): MVC, MVP, and MVVM, the rules to apply them properly, and how to implement them